saiteja-d/circuit_stem/handover.md

 **Problem:** A change inadvertently caused the component palette to appear empty.
 **Fix:** Reverted the change, and the component palette should now display all the components for the level as intended.
 In short, the hanging issue, the core drag-and-drop functionality, and the visual rendering of the components have been addressed.
 The application should now be much more stable and behave as expected.

+---

+## 6. Resolution and Next Steps (2025-08-17)

+This section has been added to document the resolution of the issues described above.

+The architectural inconsistencies and compilation errors that arose from the previous refactoring effort have now been **resolved**.
+The key fixes include:

+1.  **Completed `AssetManager` Refactoring:** The invisible components bug was fixed by implementing a new `Initializer` widget that correctly processes all SVG assets into images at startup.
+This completes the work that was left unfinished.
+(See `lib/main.dart`, `lib/ui/svg_capture.dart`).
+2.  **Fixed Dependency Injection:** The `LevelManagerNotifier` was correctly refactored to accept an `AssetManager`, and the test suite was updated to provide the appropriate mock.
+This resolved the final compilation errors and makes the level loading process fully testable.
+(See `lib/services/level_manager.dart`, `lib/core/providers.dart`, `test/level_01_revised_test.dart`).

+With these fixes, the codebase is now stable and all compilation errors have been addressed.

+The **Final Blocking Issue** mentioned in section 3—the `TimeoutException` in the test suite—remains the primary unsolved problem and should be the next focus of development.
+The recommendations in section 5 are still the correct path forward for debugging that specific issue.